Safeguarding Policy

 Where consent has not been obtained, and professionals feel that a referral is still warranted, they should submit a referral detailing their actions and inform parent and carers of their actions.
 In cases of suspected Child Sexual Abuse in the family and Fabricated or Induced Illness it is best practice NOT to inform the family of the referral.

-f) Action by the DSL - concern about a staff member/tutor
+f) Action by the safeguarding lead – concern about a staff member/tutor

-• In the case of a concern being raised about a staff member/tutor, the DSL will consider the nature and seriousness of the concern when determining what action to take.
+In the case of a concern being raised about a staff member/tutor, the safeguarding lead will consider the nature and seriousness of the concern when determining what action to take.

-• The DSL will consider if the concern raised meets the harm threshold.
-If the DSL is unsure if the concern meets the harm threshold, they will contact the Local Authority Designated Officer (LADO) for guidance.
+The safeguarding lead will consider if the concern raised meets the harm threshold.
+If the safeguarding lead is unsure if the concern meets the harm threshold, they will contact the Local Authority Designated Officer (LADO) for guidance.

-• If an allegation is made against a staff member/tutor, the DSL will contact the LADO.
+If an allegation is made against a staff member/tutor, the safeguarding lead will contact the LADO.
 The LADO coordinates all allegations and concerns made against a person who works with children.
-They will advise the DSL on what action to take and if the allegation should be referred to children’s social care.
+They will advise the safeguarding lead on what action to take and if the allegation should be referred to children’s social care.

-• If a crime may have been committed the DSL will also inform the police and the Disclosure and Barring Service.
+If a crime may have been committed the safeguarding lead will also inform the police and the Disclosure and Barring Service.

 g) Recording